-The directory was compiled in the previous semester since this deliverable had to be finalized by 31/12/2022.
-It contains 172 contacts and includes representatives from both the Ministry of Agriculture and of Ecological Transition, National Parks Autonomous Agency, wildlife, agriculture, livestock trails and environmental education departments of the 17 autonomous communities, also from national biodiversity databases, and NGO's and Foundations related to organic agriculture, ecosystem restoration and land custody, amongst others.
-The resulting database can be found here.
+The directory was compiled in the second reporting period since this deliverable had to be finalized by 31/12/2022.
+It includes representatives from both the Ministry of Agriculture and of Ecological Transition, National Parks Autonomous Agency, wildlife, agriculture, livestock trails and environmental education departments of the 17 autonomous communities, also from national biodiversity databases, and NGO's and Foundations related to organic agriculture, ecosystem restoration and land custody, amongst others.